-Generally, unsuccessful weight loss is considered to be less than 25-30% or less of your excess weight.
-Complete success generally means 50% or more of excess weight loss.
+Generally, we consider unsuccessful weight loss to be less than 25-30% or less of your excess weight.
+On the other hand, complete success generally means 50% or more of excess weight loss.

-In most cases, if your insurance covered your original gastric band surgery it will cover removal of the band, as well as the revision procedure.
+In most cases, if your insurance covered your original gastric band surgery, it will cover the removal of the band, as well as the revision procedure.

 LAP-BAND Removal Surgeon Dr.Moeinolmolki in Los Angeles CA